Sinharaja forest reserve Tours

 The southern end of Sinharaja considered being one of the most valuable patches of forest in Sri Lanka with the presence of forest rangers and Forest departments campsite.
 Visitors are pleased to walk around the area while some guide services could be found in Deniyaya, the nearest town and among the villagers of Mederipitiya, one of the buffer zone villages.
 Now the southern end has a sort of entrance with a ticket counter, guide services, a map showing the natural trail options, some maintained trails and upgraded accommodation at the Pitadeniya campsite.
 The side of the world heritage site offers some interesting hiking options – well worth the long journey from Colombo.

-The southern end, an upgraded official entrance into the Sinharaja World Heritage Site, can be reached from the town of Deniyaya along a narrow road that winds its way along a sloping rural landscape.
+The southern end, an upgraded official entrance into the Sinharaja forest reserve, can be reached from the town of Deniyaya along a narrow road that winds its way along a sloping rural landscape.
 It is the path less travelled but gives you an equal or better glimpse of the bio-diversity, with a cross-cut of the micro-climates from buffer zone village, degraded secondary forests riverine eco-systems and virgin area.

 The best way to see these subtle changes is to start walking from the Mederipitiya bus stop area, over the bridge past, the temple, and along with the footprint that takes you between homes, paddy fields, tea land, home gardens, towards the coolness and embrace of the rainforest.